acousticrobot/web-16/_pages/recipes/sourdough.md

 ### Proof

-Rise until doubled (3-4 hours), divide in two and shape in banetons.
+Rise until doubled (3-4 hours), divide in two and shape in bannetons.

 Rise a second time 2-3 hours.